kyleboas/tacticsjournal.com/_posts/2023/10/2023-10-08-ruben-dias-knows-how-to-play-like-rodri.md

 Knowing what we know from the Community Shield between Arsenal and Manchester City, Bernardo Silva’s role in the first phase was quite important.
 For that reason, I think they look to replicate it in today’s match.

-I'd love to see a back-line of Nathan Ake at left-back to shut down Bukayo Saka, Josip Gvardiol as the center center-back, and Manuel Akanji at right center-back.
+I'd love to see a back-line of Nathan Ake at left-back to shut down Bukayo Saka, Josko Gvardiol as the center center-back, and Manuel Akanji at right center-back.
 Then Kyle Walker can push forward to right-wing.

 <figure>
     <img src="https://i.imgur.com/IYkid8J.jpg">